Jimmyxichen/MM-OVSeg/README.md

 # 3. install torch and dependencies
 conda install pytorch==2.3.0 torchvision==0.18.0 torchaudio==2.3.0 pytorch-cuda=11.8 -c pytorch -c nvidia
 pip install -r requirements.txt

+# Optional. install the latest version of PyTorch to use the DINO v3 model.
+In my case, the versions are PyTorch 2.5.0, Python 3.10, CUDA 12.6, and cuDNN 9.3.0, respectively.

 # The dependent versions are not strict, and in general you only need to pay attention to detectron2.
 ```